|

 In Pessoa’s poem I envision the forest of pines, ships waiting to be built, and eager seamen longing for the sea.
 It appears almost mystical.
 I continue to hear Pessoa’s voice and feel his love for nature as he sings his love song to "O Mar".
 Antonio Costa Pinheiro in his works honoring the spirit of Pessoa speaks to us of this longing.
-Young seafaring men leave wives and loved ones for the siren of the sea (Painting in Fado Museum Lisbon) A sea of Pines as planted by the Farmer King in the Middle Ages Antonio Costa Pinheiro painting of Alberto Cairo's Glasses (Cairo was one of Pessoa's heteronyms) Exhibit at the Gulbenkian Foundation of works by Antonio Costa Pinheiro honoring the life of Fernando Pessoa
+Young seafaring men leave wives and loved ones for the siren of the sea (Painting in Fado Museum Lisbon) A sea of Pines as planted by the Farmer King in the Middle Ages Antonio Costa Pinheiro painting of the poet's glasses Exhibit at the Gulbenkian Foundation of works by Antonio Costa Pinheiro honoring the life of Fernando Pessoa

 0 Comments